 However, there is a huge difference between a child and an adult immigrant.
-A child begins to observe and perceive her surrounding with an unoccupied, brand-new memory, which is fresh and ready to accept it without any resistance and turn it into the foundation that builds her system of thoughts.
-Unlike a child, an adult immigrant does have an occupied, used memory, which interferes with the process of observation and perception causing resistance.
-Thus, I found myself confused and, sometimes, resistant substituting new concepts with the old ones that I had in mind such as centigrade with Fahrenheit, centimeter with inch, kilogram with pound, and above all following the Gregorian calendar with its national and traditional holidays instead of the Persian one I had been following all my life.
+A child begins to observe and perceive her surrounding with an unoccupied, brand-new memory, which is fresh and ready to absorb and accept it without any resistance, and that turn it into a foundation that holds her system of thought.
+Unlike a child, an adult immigrant does have an occupied, used memory, which interferes with the process of observation and perception, causing resistance.
+Thus, I found myself confused and, sometimes, resistant to substitute new concepts with the old ones that I had in mind such as centigrade with Fahrenheit, centimeter with inch, kilogram with pound, and above all following the Gregorian calendar with its national and traditional holidays instead of the Persian one I had been following all my life.

 During the first year abroad, I was confused about which New Year to celebrate.
 I did not know the New Year traditions of the Gregorian calendar for I had never celebrated and longed for them before.
 I also did not feel like celebrating the Iranian New Year for it seemed very isolating to celebrate it where the society was unfamiliar with the tradition, did not follow the Persian calendar, and did not start the New Year with the arrival of spring.
 Being uncomfortable with the concept of celebrating the New Year, It was as if I was waiting for a verdict to affirm why, what, and when to celebrate.
-However, the child inside me longed to celebrate and be joyous around the euphoria of the New Year festivities.
+However, a desire inside me longed to celebrate and be joyous around the euphoria of the New Year.
 Ultimately, I had to learn to change the concept of celebration.
-I realized that I need to celebrate something not for the thing itself but to feel ecstatic and frenzied, to be happy and alive.
-Therefore, everything that could generate joy and happiness in any way, big or little, accompanied or isolated, is worth the celebration.
-Every December, my eyes enjoy watching the crowds of energetic people getting ready to countdown to midnight and bring in the New Year.
-Just a few months later, towards the end of March, my ears are filled with birds singing, and there is another New Year to celebrate with the arrival of spring.
+I realized that maybe I need to celebrate something not necessarily for the thing itself but for the ecstatic force of collectivity that it generates.
+Now, every December I find pleasure not in celebrating the re-birth of a calendar but in celebrating collectivity.
+Just a few months later, towards the end of March, there is another New Year to celebrate with the arrival of spring.
 After all, it might be wise to celebrate twice, to get renewed more than once, instead of losing the habit of celebration.
-For at the end of the day, it’s the feeling of joy that turns an ordinary day into a remarkable memory.

 Enjoy April, enjoy The Parsagon Review!Leili Adibfar Associate Editor